IBM pursues smart location for national technology clients

 With the growing demand for software development, application management services and related public and financial regulatory services, as well as the use of mobile accessibility and cloud computing, IBM needed to identify a location for a new technology center capable of meeting the demand for these data-intensive applications.
 To support such an operation, the company sought a partnership with nearby academic institutions to support research opportunities and develop a potential pool of talent.

 As the company began the site selection process for its new center, Louisiana emerged as one of more than a dozen potential locations.
 With targeted incentives that included a best-in-the-nation incentive for software development, Louisiana was emerging as a technology hub by 2012.
-The state landed major projects for such sector leaders as EA, CenturyLink, Gameloft and GE Capital and was poised for continued growth.
+The state landed major projects for such sector leaders as EA, CenturyLink, Gameloft and GE and was poised for continued growth.
 IBM viewed Louisiana’s business climate favorably, but company executives required a pipeline of qualified talent to support their new development.

 Public-private partnerships address IBM’s unique needs

 As Louisiana’s capital, Baton Rouge possessed critical components of IBM’s project needs, including higher education resources, workforce assets and a revitalized downtown.
 Baton Rouge emerged as a leading candidate, and LED assembled a team of project partners to support a new software technology center and identify solutions to fulfill the company’s objectives.